Becoming an Optician in South Dakota

 An optician is a great career choice if you are interested in a rewarding job that allows you to work with people every day.
 Opticians work with optometrists and ophthalmologists to assist patients with their prescriptions, frame options and contact lenses.
 They measure patients for frames, fill the lens prescriptions and sometimes do administrative tasks.
 In South Dakota, this health care career is growing at a rate of over 4 percent, providing great opportunities for those willing to train and learn.[En Español]

 While many states do require that opticians meet specific educational and training requirements and get a license, South Dakota is not one of these.
-There are no official requirements and no licensing.
+There are no official licensing requirements.
 Individual employers, typically optometrists but sometimes ophthalmologists, may set their own requirements for hiring opticians.

 With this in mind, there are two main ways to become an optician in South Dakota.
 One is to find an employer willing to hire and train you, and another is to complete a post-secondary program in opticianry or a related field before seeking a position.
 While there are no programs in South Dakota schools specific to optician studies, there are a few other educational options to consider: